robottwo/gsh/README.md

 ### Supports both local and remote LLMs

-gsh can use run with either
+gsh can run with either

 - Local LLMs through [Ollama](https://ollama.com/)
 - Or remote LLMs through an OpenAI API-compatible endpoint, such as [OpenRouter](https://openrouter.ai/)